The first principle of theology is

 The problem?
-A lot of Christians have utterly skipped that first theology lesson.
-Or weren’t paying attention, ’cause they were too busy staring at the syllabus.
-Or promptly forgot all about it, ’cause all their new knowledge puffed ’em up.
+A lot of Christians have utterly skipped this first theology lesson.
+Or weren’t paying attention, ’cause we were too busy staring at the syllabus.
+Or promptly forgot all about it, ’cause all our new knowledge puffed us up.
 However it happened.

-Hence they imagine theology’s first principle is, “I was wrong—but now I’m not.
+Hence too many of us imagine theology’s first principle is, “I was wrong.
+But now I’m not!
 Jesus fixed me.”
-When he gave us new life, supposedly he gave us a new nature—his nature—so now we have the mind of Christ.
+Supposedly when he gave us new life, he also gave us a new nature.
+His nature.
+And now we have a Jesus nature, and

 There’s a term

 It’s a pitfall many Christians (myself included) fall right into during our early days of following Jesus.
-The devil’d love every Christian to fall into it, ’cause it nullifies much of the work we do
+The devil’d love every Christian to fall into it, ’cause it nullifies much of the work we do.
+It gets us to dismiss the Spirit’s fruit, and call such things as patience, gentleness, kindness, and grace worthless—those things will let our foes think we’re weak, and coddle them when we’re supposed to go for the throat.
+We need to be on the attack.
+This is

 Like I said, the bad attitudes nullify our kingdom work.
 That’s not just a casual observation of mine; the apostles said so too.